VishnuSanal/vishnusanal.github.io/content/posts/how-to-reinstall-grub-on-arch-linux.md

 - Select the first option from the options to boot into the live environment.

-## 3. `chroot`
+## 3. Mount partitions

 - check your disk partition table with `fdisk`
     - `fdisk -l`
-- mount your root partition onto `\mnt` (usually the largest partition)
+- mount your root partition onto `/mnt` (usually the largest partition)
-    - `mount \dev\<your-root-partition \mnt`
+    - `mount /dev/<your-root-partition /mnt`
-- mount your EFI partition onto `\mnt\boot` (usually the one 512MB in size)
+- mount your EFI partition onto `/mnt/boot` (usually the one 512MB in size)
-    - `mount \dev\<your-efi-partition \mnt\boot`
+    - `mount /dev/<your-efi-partition /mnt/boot`
+        - (or `/mnt/boot/efi` according to your installation)

+## 4. `chroot`

+- chroot onto your root
+    - `arch-chroot /mnt`

-## 4. Reinstall GRUB
+## 5. Reinstall GRUB

 - Verify you have a UEFI boot (if the command shows some output, then you are good to go)
     - `efibootmgr -uv`
+- Install GRUB
+    - `sudo grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUBNEW`
 - Create the config file
     - `sudo grub-mkconfig -o /boot/grub/grub.cfg`
-- Install GRUB
-    - `sudo grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUBNEW`

-## 5. Unmount & Reboot
+## 6. Exit, Unmount & Reboot

+- Exit from chroot
+    - `exit`
 - Unmount
-    - `umount \mnt\boot`
-    - `umount \mnt`
+    - `umount -R /mnt`
 - Reboot
     - `reboot`

 This was a short guide on how to reinstall GRUB on an Arch Linux PC.
 Or, a reference document for my future self! :) The same should work for all Arch-based OSs (I have tried on EndeavourOS; I can't vouch for others!).

-Huge shout out to Jazil, Shidul, Akash, Abhiram, Shijaz, and Roshan, my friends -- break more of your bootloaders!! xD
+Huge shout out to Jazil, Shidul, Akash, Abhiram, Shijaz, and Roshan; friends -- break more of your bootloaders!! xD

-If you found this useful, share it with someone!
+Found this useful?
+Share with someone in need!
 Any more tips to add?
 Ping me!

 Or, if you're just surfing around here, let's get connected.
-I love talking to new people. :) You can find me on [GitHub](https://github.com/VishnuSanal), [Twitter](https://twitter.com/VishnuSanalT), and [LinkedIn](https://www.linkedin.com/in/vishnu-sanal-t/).
+I love talking to new people. :)

+Find me on [GitHub](https://github.com/VishnuSanal), [Twitter](https://twitter.com/VishnuSanalT), or [LinkedIn](https://www.linkedin.com/in/vishnu-sanal-t/).